Moxo review: Pricing, pros, cons, and is it worth it in 2026?

 - Integrations: Connect with tools like Microsoft 365, Salesforce, and Dropbox; some integrations require enterprise-level plans or custom setup.

-- Mobile access: Use the Moxo app for iOS or Android to manage chats, tasks, and approvals securely from any device.
+- Mobile access: Use the Moxo app for iOS and Android to manage chats, tasks, and approvals securely from any device.

 Moxo reviews: What real users are saying